Skip to content

 Purpose

-If this vector has no horizontal component it defaults to Vector(0, -1, 0).
+If this vector has no horizontal component it returns Vector(0, -1, 0) and leaves the original vector unchanged.

 Parameters